 It’s simple.
 We used an online calculator from Climate Care following sage advice from climate care advisors.
 We then determine how many greenhouse gas emissions our small company creates.
 Whether that’s from vehicles, flights or energy consumption.

 The funny thing is that the cost to offset our emissions completely was staggeringly low (at first).
 So low in fact that the founders had to contact climate care to confirm they hadn’t made a calculation mistake.
 These days the price has risen, but then so has our customer base.
 And we’re still committed as ever.
 It made us question why other companies aren’t doing the same.
 If the price is minuscule then shouldn’t it just be standard practice?
 So whenever we’re chatting with our customers and that question of what can be done we can confidently say that offsetting your emissions is an affordable and easy way to help the world.

-Once the calculator has given you an offset figure you can choose to add 10% of unforeseen emissions to give you peace of mind that your truly carbon neutral.
+You can choose to add 10% to your calculated emission amount.
+This covers any unforeseen emissions to give you peace of mind that you’re truly carbon neutral.
 That’s what we do.

 Climate Care is an investment fund that takes your contribution and invests it in renewable and ethical projects.
 This was very important to Hidden Iceland as simply donating cash to some unknown cause didn’t seem beneficial or transparent.
-This year our contributions have went directly to helping produce efficient cookstoves in Ghana, safe drinking water without the use of fuel to boil in Kenya and wind farms in India.
+This year our contributions went directly to initiatives that reduce emissions and improve lives.
+These include producing efficient cookstoves in Ghana, environmentally sourced safe drinking water in Kenya and wind farms in India.

-Hidden Iceland is committed to sustainable tourism and although offsetting, educating, and maintaining sustainable practices is a good start we know that there is still much more we can do to help tackle climate change and the effects of tourism on the environment.
+Hidden Iceland is committed to sustainable tourism.
+Offsetting, educating, and maintaining sustainable practices is a good start.
+We know that there is still much more we can do.
+We will always strive to do our best to help tackle climate change and the effects of tourism on the environment.